cipherstash-archive/cipherstash-workers-demo/README.md

 The demo is a secure form submission service, that is made of two parts:

 1. A simple site to submit forms containing sensitive data.
-It also has an admin section (&Pi;) to query the forms.
+It also has an admin section (&pi;) to query the forms.
 1. A Worker the site POSTs to, encrypts the forms, and stores them in CipherStash.

 ## How to use